Clos266/Random-Dad-Jokes-Generator/README.md

 A web application that displays random dad jokes alternating with Chuck Norris jokes, built as part of the IT Academy bootcamp.

-## ✨ Features
+✨ Features

-- 🎭 Random dad jokes and Chuck Norris jokes
+🎭 Random dad jokes and Chuck Norris jokes

-- 🌤️ Current weather display for Barcelona
+🌤️ Current weather display for Barcelona

+📊 Joke rating system (score from 1 to 3)

-- 📁 Clean file structure following best practices
+📁 Clean file structure following best practices

-- 🔷 TypeScript implementation with API integration
+🔷 TypeScript implementation with API integration

 ## Project Structure